 11. Making mistakes is a way to grow

 Wouldn’t you like to go through your whole career without ever making mistakes?
-Sounds good, but actually, as Paula Scher points out, if you did that, you’d never progress.
-So when a mistake happens, don’t beat yourself up: embrace it and learn from.
+Sounds good, but as Paula Scher points out, if you did that, you’d never progress.
+So when an error happens, don’t beat yourself up: embrace it and learn from.
 Because that’s what’s separates the career successes from the career failures.

 12. You define "success”, not them